NVIDIA/NVFlare/docs/quickstart.rst

 (overseer, server, and clients).
 Following that, we will use the admin client to deploy and run an example app.

 .. note::
-  Each of the participants will run in a separate terminal (or screen/tmux session).
+  Each of the participants will run in a separate terminal or in a terminal multiplexer like screen or tmux.
 Each of these sessions reqiures the NVFlare Python environment, either built into a container as described above, or by running

   .. code-block:: shell

     source nvflare-env/bin/activate

   as described in the :ref:`installation <installation>` section.

+  If running containerized, you can use a terminal multiplexer like screen or tmux if availble.
+Another option is creating multiple interactive shells by running ``docker exec`` into the running container.

 FL systems usually have an overseer, server, and multiple clients.
 We first start the overseer: